awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-asc-console.md

    + **Transcription job name**—A name for the job\.
 The name must be unique within your AWS account\.

-   + **S3 input URL**—The S3 location of your input audio file\.
+   + **Amazon S3 input URL**—The Amazon S3 location of your input audio file\.
+The location must be in the same region as the endpoint that you are calling\.
 You must grant Amazon Transcribe permission to access the bucket\.
 For more information, see [Permissions Required for Audio Transcription](access-control-managing-permissions.md#auth-role-permissions)\.

    + **Language**—Choose the language of your input file\.
 Amazon Transcribe can transcribe English and Spanish audio files\.

    + **Format**—The format of the audio file\.
 For best results you should use a lossless format such as FLAC or WAV with PCM 16\-bit encoding\.

-   + **Media sampling rate \(Hz\)**—The bit sampling rate of the audio file\.
+   + **Media sampling rate \(Hz\)**—Optional\.
+The bit sampling rate of the audio file\.
 Amazon Transcribe accepts sample rates between 8000 Hz and 48000 Hz\.
 For best results, you should use 8000 Hz for low\-fidelity audio and 16000 for high\-fidelity audio\.

    The following shows the **Create Transcription Job** filled out for a sample job\.
 ![\[The Create Transcription Job form filled out for a sample